 The RSPCA is satisfied your animal(s) were taken into possession under the provisions of Section 18 of the Animal Welfare Act 2006.
-This allows the magistrates' court to determine their future under the provisions of Section 20 of the Animal Welfare Act 2006.
-Which states, amongst other things;
+This allows the magistrates' court to determine the animal(s) future under the provisions of Section 20 of the Animal Welfare Act 2006.
+Which states, among other things:

-- A magistrates' court may order any of the following in relation to an animal taken into possession under section 18(5) - - (a) that specified treatment be administered to the animal; - (b) that possession of the animal be given up to a specified person; - (c) that the animal be sold; - (d) that the animal be disposed of otherwise than by way of sale; - (e) that the animal be destroyed.
+- (1) A magistrates' court may order any of the following in relation to an animal taken into possession under section 18(5) - (a) that specified treatment be administered to the animal; - (b) that possession of the animal be given up to a specified person; - (c) that the animal be sold; - (d) that the animal be disposed of otherwise than by way of sale; - (e) that the animal be destroyed.